Understanding the Differences between Sativa and Indica

 Effects When Consumed

 The Cannabis Indica is regarded as a ‘night time’ plant.
 This is because its consumption is recommended at night, preferably when you are about to go to bed.
 It has a narcotic high effect and leads to physical relaxing.
 It will give you a high feeling that is out of this world.
 That is the reason many say they feel like a huge, heavy stone slab on them.
 This species is also used for medical purposes.

 The chemical composition of these two species is almost the same.
 However, Sativa has a higher level of THC while Indica has a higher level of CBD.
+If you want to try a hybrid we recommend you to check out the stardawg cannabis seeds.
 The basic point is that each of these two will make you high.
 However, knowing the differences is important so as to know which is best for you at which time and also the growth conditions favourable to you.